-8.9 FlashRotation Redpoint Format
+8.9 Rotation Redpoint Format

-- 8.9.1 The Boulder FlashRotation Redpoint format competition round shall follow the rules for an Isolation format competition round, except that: - a) The Qualification round shall consist of two or more courses ("A" and ", "B")", etc.) each of three (3)the same number of boulders for each Category, as set forth in Rule 12.9.1. - b) Each Qualification For courses of more than one boulder, each round course for a given Category should be of similar overall difficulty and character. - c) The starting order for the Qualification round shall be determined as follows: - i) For a single course, competitors randomized; and - ii) For two courses: - A) for course A, competitors randomized; and - B) for course B, in the same order as for course A with a stagger of fifty percent (50%). %) rounded down, and - iii) for more than two courses, nearly evenly staggered in such a manner as to be analogous to the two course case.
+- 8.9.1 The Rotation Redpoint format round shall follow the rules for an Isolation format round, except that: - a) The round shall consist of one or more courses ("A", "B", etc.) each of the same number of boulders for each Category, as set forth in Rule 12.9.1. - b) For courses of more than one boulder, each round course for a given Category should be of similar overall difficulty and character. - c) The starting order for the round shall be determined as follows:

+- i) For a single course, competitors randomized; and - ii) For two courses: - A) for course A, competitors randomized; and - B) for course B, in the same order as for course A with a stagger of fifty percent (50%) rounded down, and - iii) for more than two courses, nearly evenly staggered in such a manner as to be analogous to the two course case.

-Where the stagger does not bisectsplit the starting list exactly, the Jury President may introduce a delay to ensure competitors starting on each course remain paired.
+Where the stagger does not split the starting list exactly, the Jury President may introduce a delay to ensure competitors starting on each course remain paired.

-- The Qualification round shall not be conducted under Isolation Conditions. - e) In the Qualification round, for each course, the competitor will attempt the boulders in the course as set forth in Rule 8.6.4 for the Continuous Rotation Format. - f) In the Qualification round, there shall be a minimum time gap of not less than: - i) for National competitions, fifty (50) minutes-; and - ii) for other competitions, twenty (20) minutes between the completion of a competitor's attempt on their first qualification course and commencing their second qualification course.
+- d) The round shall not be conducted under Isolation Conditions. - e) In the round, for each course, the competitor will attempt the boulders in the course as set forth in Rule 8.6.4 for the Continuous Rotation Format. - f) In the round, there shall be a minimum time gap of not less than: - for National competitions, fifty (50) minutes; and - ii) for other competitions, twenty (20) minutes between the completion of a competitor's attempt on their first qualification course and commencing their second qualification course.

-- flag) Each boulder within the Qualification round shall be demonstrated by forerunners on a video recording in the same manner as set forth in Rule 7.6.1(a). - At Rotation Redpoint Format round, "beta" (coaching, advice) shall not be given to a competitor while the competitor is attempting the boulder (including without limitation "running beta"); however, beta may be given to a competitor before or between attempts of a boulder. - 8.9.3 Subject to Sport Discretion (Rule 1.9.2), the rules for Rotation Redpoint Format may be updated.
+- g) Each boulder within the round shall be demonstrated by forerunners on a video recording in the same manner as set forth in Rule 7.6.1(a). - 8.9.2 At Rotation Redpoint Format round, "beta" (coaching, advice) shall not be given to a competitor while the competitor is attempting the boulder (including without limitation "running beta"); however, beta may be given to a competitor before or between attempts of a boulder. - 8.9.3 Subject to Sport Discretion (Rule 1.9.2), the rules for Rotation Redpoint Format may be updated.

-8.10 Redpoint Formats
+8.10 Classic and Modified Redpoint Formats